-- (a) The mandatory minimum entry qualification is: - (i) an AQF Certificate III or equivalent skills, knowledge and experience; and - (ii) appropriate license(s) where applicable. - (b) Fully qualified Operators with limited recent practical experience will commence at pay point 1 of the Operator classification. - (c) An open entry process applies, having regard to established guidelines (Employment Instruction 1) which allows new Operator employees to be appointed above pay point 1 of the Operator classification in recognition of relevant skill and experience. - (d) Where an Operator is deemed to have the relevant skills and experience to warrant appointment above pay point 1 of the Operator classification but does not have experience in operating Territory Generation machinery, the relevant job model will be completed within the first 6 months of employment. - (e) Where an employee does not complete the relevant job model within the first 6 months of employment, they will revert to pay point 1. - (f) Pay progression requirements for Operators are competency based and defined in the Job Model Guidelines.
+- (a) The mandatory minimum entry qualification is: - (i) An AQF Certificate III or equivalent skills, knowledge and experience; and - (ii) Appropriate license(s) where applicable. - (b) Fully qualified Operators with limited relevant practical experience will commence at pay point 1 of the Operator classification. - (c) An open entry process applies, having regard to established guidelines, which allows new Operator employees to be appointed above pay point 1 of the Operator classification in recognition of relevant skill and experience. - (d) Pay progression requirements for Operators are competency based and are subject to clause 45 (Pay Progression) and clause 46 (Performance Achievement). - (e) Progression from Grade 1 Assistant Controllers to Grade 2 Controllers within the Operator classification is subject to clause 45.6.